 There are three major hallmarks in the brain that are associated with the disease processes of AD.

-Currently there are no medicines that can slow the progression of AD.
-However, four FDA-approved medications are used to treat AD symptoms.
+Currently there are no medicines to cure AD.
+However, the U.S. Food and Drug Administration (FDA) has approved medications are used to treat AD symptoms.
 These drugs help individuals carry out the activities of daily living by maintaining thinking, memory, or speaking skills.
 They can also help with some of the behavioral and personality changes associated with AD.
 However, they will not stop or reverse AD and appear to help individuals for only a few months to a few years.
 Donepezil (Aricept), rivastigmine (Exelon), and galantamine (Razadyne) are prescribed to treat mild to moderate AD symptoms.
 Donepezil was recently approved to treat severe AD as well.
-The newest AD medication is memantine (Namenda), which is prescribed to treat moderate to severe AD symptoms.
+The drug memantine (Namenda) is prescribed to treat moderate to severe AD symptoms.
 In June 2021 the FDA approved the drug educanumab (Adulhelm) which reduces the buildup of harmful amyloid beta plaque that damages and kills neurons and their connections.

 In very few families, people develop AD in their 30s, 40s, and 50s.
 This is known as "early onset" AD.
 These individuals have a mutation in one of three different inherited genes that causes the disease to begin at an earlier age.
 More than 90 percent of AD develops in people older than 65.
 This form of AD is called "late-onset" AD, and its development and pattern of damage in the brain is similar to that of early-onset AD.
 The course of this disease varies from person to person, as does the rate of decline.
 In most people with AD, symptoms first appear after age 65.